-R&B superstars Destiny's Child released their self-titled debut album in 1998, the first time the world met Beyoncé Knowles.
-The group ruled the airwaves in the late '90s and early 2000s, but tons of behind-the-scenes drama played out behind the scenes, drama that in the age of social media might have led to an early disbandment.
-As a result, there exist some epic Destiny's Child stories behind the creation of smashes like "Independent Women" and "Bootylicious."
-Though Destiny Fulfilled in 2004, there are even calls to reunite the group again in the future.
-These fascinating secrets about Destiny's Child got obscured by the group's overwhelming popularity and Beyoncé's eventual rise to the very top of the music world.
+R&B superstars Destiny's Child released their self-titled debut album in 1998.
+This was also the world's first introduction to Beyoncé Knowles.
+Though their last record, Destiny Fulfilled, came out 2004, they still remain in our collective memories.
+The group ruled the airwaves in the late '90s and early 2000s, but tons of drama played out behind the scenes - drama that might have led to disbandment in the age of social media.
+As a result, there are some epic stories surrounding the creation of smashes like "Independent Women" and "Bootylicious."
+These fascinating secrets have been obscured by the group's overwhelming popularity and Beyoncé's eventual rise to the top of the music world.

-Reading through these stories, you start to understand why many people said the group's manager - Beyoncé's father, Mathew - bore responsibility for the original lineup's break-up.
-Mathew notoriously pushed his young charges, making them work so hard they cried and nearly bankrupting the Knowles family while managing a fledgling Destiny's Child.
-Other things you didn't know about Destiny's Child include the ways Beyoncé's mother, Tina Knowles Lawson, supported her daughter's fledgling career or how LaTavia and LeToya learned they'd been booted from Destiny's Child.
-Plenty of Beyoncé conspiracy theories occupy much of the public's interest, but all that jazz has its roots in the phenomenon of Destiny's Child.
+Reading these stories, you can see why many say the group's manager - Beyoncé's father, Mathew - is responsible for the original lineup's breakup.
+Mathew notoriously pushed his young charges, making them work so hard they cried.
+He also nearly bankrupt the Knowles family while managing a fledgling Destiny's Child.
+Other little-known facts include the ways Beyoncé's mother, Tina Knowles Lawson, supported her daughter's fledgling career, and how LaTavia and LeToya learned they'd been booted from Destiny's Child.
+Plenty of Beyoncé conspiracy theories occupy the public's interest these days, but all that jazz has its roots in the phenomenon of Destiny's Child.

 Was Beyoncé Driving A Sports Car While LeToya Couldn't Pay Her Rent?

 When LeToya Luckett and LaTavia Roberson left the group, the two alleged their manager Mathew Knowles failed to pay them their proper dues.
-According to Becoming Beyoncé, J. Randy Taraborrelli's unauthorized biography of Queen B, they noted how Mathew favored his daughter over the other three members.
-She got more appearances and got paid more, supposedly.
-When Bey bought a Jaguar to drive, LeToya reportedly couldn't even afford to pay her cell phone bill.
-That's nearly a line out of "Bills Bills Bills."
+In Becoming Beyoncé, J. Randy Taraborrelli notes that Mathew favored his daughter over the other three members.
+She booked more appearances and got paid more, supposedly.
+While Bey bought a Jaguar, LeToya reportedly couldn't even afford to pay her cell phone bill.
+That's nearly a line out of "Bills, Bills, Bills."

 According to Knowles, Bey and Kelly did all the singing, so they deserved a bigger cut.
 Girl power!

-Beyoncé's Parents Functionally Acted As Surrogates For Kelly Rowland
+Beyoncé's Parents Acted As Guardians For Kelly Rowland

 When Kelly Rowland was young, her mom, Doris, left her hard-drinking and verbally abusive husband, Christopher Lovett.
 As a result, Kelly moved in with family friends Mathew and Tina Knowles in Houston, Texas.
-She grew up like the couple's third daughter, so much so, rumors began floating that Mathew was her real dad.,
+She grew up almost as the couple's third daughter.
+So much so, rumors began floating that Mathew was her real dad.

 Kelly Rowland actually grew up with us.
 She moved in when she was five and so we have sort of a blended family.
 I’ve only ever looked at her as a sister.
 I think adoption is a beautiful thing.